Killuah15/MERN-basic-boilerplate/README.md

 some might not want.
 Since I just found boilerplates with some additional features, i wanted to create a really basic MERN Stack boilerplate on which some could build greater apps upon.

+IMPORTANT: This repo exist to have a very basic and open boilerplate which can be extended, while already having at least a working app.

 ## TODO
 - integrate MongoDB
 - apply Webpack middlewares for bundling and Hot Module Replacement in Express